ssmirr/appdev-chapters/string.md

 The above technique for composing strings, adding them together with `+`, is called **string concatenation**.

 There's another technique for composing strings that I personally find a bit easier; it's called **string interpolation**.
-It goes like this:
+Try this instead:

 ```ruby
 number = 6 * 7